sef43/openmm-mdanalysis-reporter/README.md

 This is an [OpenMM](https://openmm.org/) Reporter class that uses [MDAnalysis](https://www.mdanalysis.org/) for output.
 This means it can use any format supported by MDAnalysis.
 It also supports MDAnalysis selection strings.

-The reporter is called 'MDAReporter', oncee this package is installed it can be imported as:
+The reporter is called `MDAReporter`, once this package is installed it can be imported as:
 ```python
 from mdareporter import MDAReporter
 ```